 Over time numerous events and processes have led to a decrease in Māori ownership and control of land, including various pieces of legislation, Acts of Parliament and periods of land transfer.

-Not all the causes or cases of land loss are listed below, but instead the focusses on groups of records that are often of use to researchers.
+Not all the causes or cases of land loss are listed below, instead the research guide focusses on groups of records that are often of use to researchers.

 For more in-depth explanations it’s recommended that researchers read one of the many volumes written about Māori land loss.